itrimble/Mock-Interview/README.md

 **Situational Question**:

-**Wrong answer: Don't blame the user directly.**

-1.  *When security gets in the way of business, who is wrong ?* Security should be seen as a business enabler
+1.  *When security gets in the way of business, who is wrong ?* Security should be seen as a business enabler. **Wrong answer: Don't blame the user directly.**
-2.  *If you were to start a security awareness program where would you start and think would be the biggest impact ?* Start with people education.
-You can make the program secure.
+2.  *If you were to start a security awareness program where would you start and think would be the biggest impact ?* **Start with people education.
+You can make the program secure.**
 3.  *If you were designing your enterprise users, would you give your users administrative access?*
 4.  *You find a user has cleared a log on their computer?
 How would you investigate this event?
 What is your methodology?*
 5.  *You get a ticket and find malware on it.
 The user swears they didn't do anything.
 The logs tell you they were the cause of the malware.
 How would you handle that situation?
 Possible Answers: They did not lock their keyboard.*
+6.  *You see the bash history file has been modified on a server.
+What do you do next ?
+What is your investigation methodology ?*
+7.  *You find evidence of meterpreter/msf in the antivirus logs.
+How can you prove this is a true positive?*